casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 ```

-## Calling a Contract from Another Contract {#calling-a-contract-from-another}
+## Calling a Contract using Wasm {#calling-a-contract-using-wasm}

-The Wasm that you install in global state can act on another Wasm and change another contract's state.
-In this case, you would use the same `put-deploy` command as when [installing a contract in query global state](installing-contracts.md).
+Session code or contract code (compiled to Wasm) can act on a contract and change its state.
+In this case, you would use the `put-deploy` command as when [installing a contract](installing-contracts.md):

 ```bash
 casper-client put-deploy \